 JANE ORR 2998

-Having her photograph taken in a studio is Miss Jane Orr from Lisnevenagh, Randalstown.
+Having her photograph taken holding on to the back of a chair in a studio is Miss Jane Orr Lisnevenagh, Randalstown.

 OLD BLEACH Co.Ltd 3565